Guardianships & Conservatorships

 Guardianship Petition

 After the guardian ad litem’s investigation is complete, a hearing will be held on the petition.
-The respondent can request a jury trial, can present his own evidence, and has the right to confront and cross-examine witnesses.
+The respondent can request a jury trial, present his own evidence, and have the right to confront and cross-examine witnesses.
 Following the standards set in Virginia Code 64.2-2007, the court will consider:

 (i) the limitations of the respondent;